adityaramesh/io_benchmark/README.md

   `data` directory.
 These files are used to perform the benchmarks.
   - The `tools/test_read.sh` and `tools/test_write.sh` scripts perform the
   reading and writing benchmarks, respectively.
+  - I did not create a script to run the copy benchmark.
+Based on existing results, it is clear that the fastest way to copy a file on OS X is `copy_mmap`, and `splice_preallocate_fadvise` or `sendfile_preallocate_fadvise` on Linux.

 In both `test_read.sh` and `test_write.sh`, you will see the following lines: